KiyaKandar/Clustered-Lighting/README.md

 ### Adjusting The Algorithm
 Global settings can be modified in GLConfig.h and GLConfig.cpp.
-Any changes that are made to the grid and lights here must correspond to those specified in Shaders/Compute/configuration.glsl.
+Any changes that are made to the grid and lights here are then written to Shaders/Compute/configuration.glsl on start-up (before shaders are compiled).
 This is included/added in the required compute shaders and lighting pass.

 GLConfig: